ismoilovfk/gitops/README.md

      - backend
      - frontend

-2. Automate the creation of multiple applications to avoid manual creation of hundreds of applications.
+2. Create application for Automate the creation of multiple applications to avoid manual creation of hundreds of applications:

+configure argocd-app-creator.yaml

+and

+kubectl apply -f argocd-app-creator.yaml

 ```